-The President's budget for FY 2020 requests \$3.1 million for the Administrative Conference of the United States (ACUS).
-ACUS submits this justification in support of the Administration's request that Congress maintain ACUS's existing annual appropriation of \$3.1 million for FY 2020.
+The President's budget for FY 2021 requests \$3.5 million for the Administrative Conference of the United States (ACUS).
+ACUS submits this justification in support of the Administration's request that Congress increase ACUS's existing annual appropriation of \$3.1 million by \$400 thousand for FY 2021.
+This funding increase will permit ACUS to fulfill a new congressionally mandated reporting requirement from the Equal Access to Justice Act (EAJA) (Public Law 116-09), which became law on March 12, 2019.
+These additional resources support the creation of a software database and publicly accessible website, and supports one additional lawyer.

-ACUS is a unique executive branch agency whose principal mission is to recommend improvements in agency rulemaking, adjudication, and other regulatory processes to the President, federal agencies, Congress, and the federal judiciary.
+ACUS is a unique executive branch agency whose principal mission is to recommend improvements in agency rulemaking, adjudication, and other regulatory processes to the president, federal agencies, Congress, and the federal judiciary.
 Recommendations are designed, in the words of the Administrative Conference Act, to (1) "protect private rights," (2) ensure that federal agencies' "regulatory activities . . . are carried out expeditiously in the public interest," (3) "promote more effective participation and efficiency in the rulemaking process," (4) "reduce unnecessary litigation in the regulatory process," (5) "improve the use of science" in that process, and (6) "improve the effectiveness of laws applicable" to that process.
-(5 U.S.C. § 591.)
+5 U.S.C. § 591.

-Through its Office of the Chairman, ACUS also assists individual agencies to improve programs, publishes sourcebooks of enormous value to both the government and public, provides nonpartisan advice to agencies and Congress, and prepares reports designed to improve particular agency regulatory programs.
-The Office of the Chairman's advice-giving functions are sometimes mandated by Congress.
-An example is the recently enacted, bipartisan Strengthening Protections for Social Security Beneficiaries Act of 2018 (Public Law No. 115-165), which requires ACUS to prepare a report for the Social Security Administration (SSA) with recommendations to improve the program under which SSA appoints legal representatives for beneficiaries who cannot manage their own finances.
+Through its Office of the Chairman, ACUS also helps individual agencies improve programs, provides for the exchange of information among agencies, publishes sourcebooks of enormous value to both the government and public, provides nonpartisan advice to agencies and Congress, and prepares reports designed to improve agency regulatory programs.
+The Office of the Chairman's advice-giving and related functions are sometimes mandated by Congress.
+An example is the recently enacted, bipartisan Strengthening Protections for Social Security Beneficiaries Act of 2018 (Public Law 115-165), which requires ACUS to prepare a report for the Social Security Administration (SSA) with recommendations to improve the program under which SSA appoints legal representatives for beneficiaries who cannot manage their own finances.
+Another example is recent legislation (codified at 5 U.S.C. § 504 and 28 U.S.C. § 2412) that requires ACUS to report on attorney's fee awards in litigation against the government.

-ACUS has a demonstrated record, as no other agencies does, of improving the fairness and efficiency of government programs for the benefit of the American public.
+ACUS has a demonstrated record, as no other agency does, of improving the fairness and efficiency of government programs for the benefit of the American public.
 In doing so, ACUS often saves money for the taxpayers well in excess of its annual appropriation.

 Many of ACUS's recommendations have been adopted by federal agencies, cited in judicial opinions, or enacted into law.
-Recent examples of implementation include:
+Notable examples of implementation include: